Red Kite (band)

 Red Kite (formed in 2014 in Oslo, Norway) is a Norwegian prog-jazz band.

 Biography

 Red Kite is a band composed of Norwegian jazz, prog, impro and rock musicians.
 The members come from the bands Shining, Elephant9, Bushman's Revenge and Grand General.
-The band's sound blends psychedelic 1970s rock and experimental jazz with visceral grooves and fuzz guitar.
+The band's sound blends psychedelic 1970s rock and experimental jazz.
 The band played at Vossajazz and at Nattjazz in 2016.